Photo by Brian Prose

 A dog owner's guide to hiking the Arc of Appalachia

-Ohio Hanging Rock is a 750-acre preserve with a completed hiking trail that is already open to the public.
+Ohio Hanging Rock is a 750-acre preserve with a completed hiking trail open to the public.
 The preserve lies in the remote hill country of the Little Scioto Watershed in northeastern Scioto County - deep in Ohio’s Appalachia where forest cover remains relatively high and lands largely undeveloped.
 Eight miles of waterways dissect the preserve, carving into relief twisting ridge lines and a large number of isolated hilltop knobs.
 Consequently, Ohio Hanging Rock is exceptionally rich in fern diversity.
 The preserve’s many sheltered glens boast handsome spring wildflower displays.
-Hanging Rock in Ohio is renowned for its immense sandstone outcrops.
+Hanging Rock is renowned for its immense sandstone outcrops.
 Covered with mosses, ferns, and lichens, the massive boulders follow an elevation line just below the ridgetops.
 For more preserve information, scroll below the photo gallery.

 Expanding the Ohio Hanging Rock.
 The Arc of Appalachia is currently fundraising to purchase a 5-acre inholding on Frederick Creek, a waterway that dissects the preserve.
-Significant funding has been awarded by Clean Ohio for land acquisition and to develop a second trail that will be not only beautiful, but of historical interest, leading to old clay mine entrances, the site of the old tipple, and charcoal pits.
+Significant funding has been awarded by Clean Ohio for land acquisition and to develop a second trail that will not only be beautiful, but also of historical interest, leading to old clay mine entrances, the site of the old tipple, and charcoal pits.
 The map below shows the new acquisition in red and the current preserve in gray.

 Not always wilderness.
 The preserve is part of a larger Hanging Rock region that was once the nation’s leading producer of iron, charcoal, and clay bricks.
 Clay was mined for brick-making, while the trees were felled to create charcoal for the furnaces.
 Until the Civil War, the Hanging Rock region of Ohio was the nation’s leading producer of iron.
-An average of 400 acres of forest was cleared each year to provide enough charcoal to keep just one furnace operating.
+An average of 400 acres of forest were cleared each year to provide enough charcoal to keep just one furnace operating.
 When, in 1828, a smelting and iron furnace was built in the nearby village of Scioto Furnace, the preserve’s woodlands would have been completely cleared of their timber many times over.
 Over sixty furnaces were in high production in the Ohio Hanging Rock region in the era’s heyday.
 Not surprisingly, forest and iron ore resources both were depleted before the end of the century, and the iron industry transitioned from charcoal to coal and moved to other locales in the East.
 The fires of the great stone furnaces of the region flickered out, giving the forests a chance to slightly recover, even though heavy timbering continued for the production of lumber.

 From Iron to Clay.
 Clay deposits are often associated with iron ore deposits, and, indeed, the Ohio Hanging Rock region has both.
 The last quarter of the 19th century, into the early 1900s, marked the peak of clay manufacturing in the region.
-Ohio Hanging Rock Preserve had at least two underground lay mines, producing fire bricks, tile, pavers, and pottery.
+Ohio Hanging Rock Preserve had at least two underground clay mines, producing fire bricks, tile, pavers, and pottery.
 Most of America’s major urban streets were paved with bricks between 1870 and 1900, and Ohio’s Hanging Rock region was a major supplier of those bricks.